hoopers-club/hoopers/src/pages/posts/courts/1_CondeBonfim.md

 </br>

 “This space is very used by local community members who like to play informally here or just make a few shots.
 Its central location and basketball exclusive usage are distinctive elements of this court.
 The high temperatures made this project a difficult challenge, but the reactions of the local community gave us strength not to slow down.
-It’s fun to see the reactions of kids and adults thrilled by the colors of this renovated space”, says André Costa, CEO of Hoopers.
+It’s fun to see the reactions of kids and adults thrilled by the colors of this renovated space”, says <b>André Costa</b>, CEO of Hoopers.

 ![Credits: Hoopers | Malagueta](/assets/uploads/3_benfica_makingof.jpg "Credits: Hoopers | Malagueta")

 The artistic intervention started on the 9th of August and the space is already open to the general public.
-The partners of this initiative were Robbialac, JOPINTO and Sport Design.
+The partners of this initiative were <b>Robbialac</b>, <b>JOPINTO</b> and <b>Sport Design</b>.